nnirror/wax/README.md

 ## pitchshift
 Applies a time-domain pitch shift effect of `shift amount` to `signal in`.
 The `signal out 1` and `signal out 2` outlets both return unique signals that have different phase rotations of the input signal. `signal out 1` contains phase rotations at 0 and 180 degrees, and `signal out 2` contains phase rotations at 90 and 270 degrees.

+## print
+Displays the current value of the connected signal every 100ms.
+Helpful for debugging.

 ## random
 Returns a random number between 0 and `maximum`, every time `trigger` goes above 0.5.